thaisdamasseno/spotify-playlist-downloader-with-windows-gui/README.md

 ![image](guitool2.png)

+## IMPORTANT NOTICE THE TOOL IS NOT WORKING IF YOU'RE READING THIS.
+DOWNLOADING IT WOULD BE USELESS

 Download an entire spotify playlist (160kbps mp3's) to your local machine with a simple interface

 When it starts downloading it checks if you already downloaded the song if so it skips it.